Gelbpunkt/tokio-websockets/README.md

 High performance, strict, tokio-util based websockets implementation.

-## Notice

-This crate has not been tested enough to an extent that I would deem it ready for usage in production enviroments of big projects.
-Try it before deploying and please give feedback!

 ## Why use tokio-websockets?

 - Built with tokio-util, intended to be used with tokio from the ground up